 I’ve been working in the animation industry for longer than I care to mention, originally swept up in the crazy, tsunami wave of 90’s TV animation as a storyboard artist on The Simpsons when it was at its original studio, Klasky-Csupo.
 Once ensconced, I experienced the rude awakening that I was a barely competent artist way in over my head.
 Nevertheless, failure was not an option.
 Should I have gone to art school instead of film school?
 Too late; opportunity was never going to knock like this again.
 So, I buckled down to learn on the job and earned the calloused drawing hand I have to this day.
 The studio's owner, Gabor Csupo must have noticed, because--without my asking--he promoted me to be a director on the chaotic and wildly profane cluster-quack that was Duckman.

 I’ve never looked back.

 Since then, I’ve directed on both adult prime-time and kids' animated shows ranging from Futurama to Rugrats; episodics, specials, long-form TV and features.
-I’ve toiled in the vaunted halls of Nickelodeon, Cartoon Network, Comedy Central, MTV, Paramount, Jim Henson, Illuminated Entertainment and 20th Century-Fox as well as remaining a perennial favorite of creators such as Matt Groening, Craig Bartlett and Everett Peck.
+I’ve toiled in the vaunted halls of Nickelodeon, Cartoon Network, Disney, Comedy Central, MTV, Paramount, Jim Henson, Illuminated Entertainment and 20th Century-Fox as well as remaining a perennial favorite of creators such as Matt Groening, Craig Bartlett and Everett Peck.

 I now continue in supervising roles, endeavoring to capstone my career by sharing my acquired experience and hard-earned curmudgeonliness to our industry's next generation of animation artists.